 - Builds a good reputation for your brand

 Eventually, your blog could become the authoritative and a go-to reference for your niche market.
-For example, if your business is about restoring vintage motorcycles, blogging about the technical and mechanical details of old motorcycles will be very useful to other restorers and enthusiasts, who may then go on to become your customers.
+For example, if your business is about selling parts online for restoring vintage motorcycles, blogging about the technical and mechanical details of old motorcycles will be very useful to other restorers and enthusiasts, who may then go on to become your customers.

 Cons of Blogging for Business

 If you want to produce high-quality content, you need to invest time and effort.
 From researching relevant facts and data to proofreading your posts and uploading them to your site, it takes time.

 Even if you have a team of writers, each one still needs to spend hours researching, writing and polishing their pieces.
 If you do plan to start an ecommerce business blog, you’ll need to make sure you can stay consistent and give it the time it requires (you could also contact us for a chat if you’re considering outsourcing your blog or other aspects of your marketing function).

 - You need to know a bit about design and websites

 Blog posts aren’t just articles – they may also include infographics, videos, and images.
 Integrating various types of media into one post and using the right platform for it requires some technical skills.
 For instance, proper layouting of a page might require basic knowledge of HTML and CSS.
 You’ll also need to know about keyword research and search engine optimization (SEO) strategies to help ensure your blog posts will reach your target audience.

 Even if you’re the only one writing blog posts for your ecommerce business, there will inevitably be some inconsistency in terms of how frequently you can write posts.
 This could be multiplied several times if you have multiple employees creating posts.
 To minimize inconsistencies, consider implementing a style guide so that everyone’s on the same page in terms of language, tone, graphics, and so on.